SIGNS OF THE TIMES: INTEGRATING EMOJIS, SYMBOLS, AND SOCIAL MEDIA IN THE 21ST CENTURY LITERACY LESSON

-In a phenomenon akin to road rage, devoid of the implied consequences physical proximity brings, interaction between people can often become hostile and aggressive in an extremely short space of time.
+In a phenomenon akin to road rage, devoid of the implied consequences physical proximity brings, the interaction between people can often become hostile and aggressive in an extremely short space of time.

-It is important, then, that we help our students navigate the difficult world of digital interactions and the use of social media in the classroom can go a long way to addressing this.
+It is important, then, that we help our students navigate the difficult world of digital interactions, and the use of social media in the classroom can go a long way to addressing this.

 Through the structured use of social media within the classroom, you can model positive digital interactions online.
 You help students develop appropriate commenting and sharing habits and also use it to help students to distinguish between real and ‘fake’ news.